 Cook your baked potatoes in foil over the fire (or on a grill) and bring all the toppings!
 Bacon, sour cream, green onion, tomato, and cheese are a great place to start.

 Soup and Crackers

 Make ahead and freeze your favorite soup or bring cans.
 Don’t forget the crackers!
-And, for added novelty, eat your soup out of your camp mugs.
+And, for added novelty, eat your soup out of your cute enamel camp mugs!